Diocese of Pavia

-The Diocese of Pavia (Dioecesis Papiensis) is a see of the Catholic Church in Italy.
+The Diocese of Pavia (Dioecesis Papiensis) is a Latin diocese of the Catholic Church in Italy.
 It has been a suffragan of the Archdiocese of Milan only since 1817.
 Previous to the reorganization of the hierarchy in northern Italy by Pope Pius VII after the expulsion of the French and the Congress of Vienna, the diocese of Pavia had depended directly upon the Holy See, despite repeated failed attempts on the part of the Archbishops of Milan to claim control.
 The diocese has produced one Pope and Patriarch of Venice, and three cardinals.

 The seat of the bishop is the Cattedrale di Maria Assunta e S. Stefano Protomartire in Pavia.
 The current bishop of Pavia is Corrado Sanguineti, appointed by Pope Francis on 1 December 2015.

 History

 Pavia was the capital of the Lombard Kingdom of Italy (from 570) and of their successors, the Holy Roman Emperors as Kings of Italy.
 There was a royal palace in Pavia, which saw frequent visits from the Emperors.

 Pope Hormisdas (517–523) is said to have granted Bishop Ennodius and his successors as Bishops of Pavia the use of the pallium.
 This claim has, however, been challenged.
 Pope John VIII also granted the Bishops of Pavia the same privilege in a letter of 24 August 877.

 In the last week of June 743, Pope Zacharias (741–752) visited Pavia and solemnly celebrated the Feast of S. Peter at the monastery of S. Pietro in Ciel d'oro.

 Bishop Joannes (II) (874–911 ?) signed the confirmation of the accession of Charles the Bald and took the oath of allegiance in February 876.

 Pope John VIII held a synod at Pavia in December 878, as he was returning to Rome from his trip to France.

 In 885, Pope Stephen V (885–891) granted the Bishop of Pavia the duchy of Comacchio.

 A synod met in Pavia in 889 to ratify the selection of Guido of Spoleto as King of Italy, and to swear feudal allegiance.
 A council was held at Pavia in 933 to expel Bishop Ratherius of Verona from his diocese for three years, because of his opposition to Hugh of Arles, King of Italy.
 He was restored by a synod under orders from Pope John XII.

 On 2 April 987, Bishop Guido and the Canons of the Cathedral received a rebuke from Pope John XV because they had been harassing the monastery of S. Pietro in Ciel d'oro.